Frequently Asked Questions

 Where can I find a job in the No Kill movement?

 Although we are not currently hiring and do not keep resumes on file, many shelter jobs around the country are available, and the importance of having No Kill advocates in those positions cannot be overstated.
-Check out Indeed.com, Animal Shelter Jobs, or do a google search for No Kill shelter jobs.
+Check out Indeed.com or do a google search for No Kill shelter jobs.
+Periodically, we post new jobs to our Facebook page.

 My dog is the subject of a Dangerous Dog hearing.
 What should I do?